BenPope/pusher-cpp/README.md

 ## Introduction

 Pusher++ is a header-only cross-platform C++ library for connecting to [Pusher](https://pusher.com).
-It's built on top of Boost.Asio via Beast for HTTP and Websocket support.
+It's built on top of Boost.Asio via Boost.Beast for HTTP and Websocket support.

 ## Features

  * **Performance.** Supports both synchronous and asynchronous APIs.
  * **SSL support.** Connect securely to endpoints at Pusher and bypass problematic proxies.
+ * **Symmetric API** Client and Server share the same API.

 ## Usage

 These examples are complete, but you will have to set your application specific credentials.
-The `examples` directory contains examples that parse the command line.
+The [examples](pusher++/examples) directory contains examples that parse the command line.

 Example Server: